Antonyeaster/deathly-wise-wizards/README.md

 ### Content

-* The content of the project was written by myself, Antony Easter
+* The content of the project was written and designed by myself, Antony Easter
+* Anything that I have not written myself or that I have used the idea of, is stated below

+  #### Full disclaimer

-*  Other references within the site are the property of the Harry Potter film Series **(J.K.
+  * The general theme and some references within the site are the property of the Harry Potter film Series **(J.K.
 Rowling and Warner Bros)**
   * The site has been made for educational purposes only

 ### Media